crjaensch/AgenticPageIndex/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License

 ## Support

 - Issues: Report bugs and feature requests via GitHub Issues
 - Documentation: See the `docs/` directory for detailed documentation
-- Examples: Check the `examples/` directory for more usage patterns
+- Examples: Check the `example_usage.py` file for more usage patterns